Your core muscles affect everything you do.

-Ask any woman who has had a C-section or a man who has had a hernia operation and they will tell you how not being able to use their ab muscles made it very difficult to do basic every day tasks.
+Ask any woman who has had a C-section or a man who has had a hernia operation and they will tell you how not being able to use their ab muscles made it very difficult to do basic everyday tasks.

-Whether you are getting out of bed, picking up your child or simply standing still, the motion either starts in your core or moves through it.
+Whether you are getting out of bed, picking up your child, or simply standing still, the motion either starts in your core or moves through it.

 Here are some “real-world benefits of strengthening your core” according to Harvard Medical School: